devika-ravi/Chessboard-using-3-different-methods/README.md

-# chessboard
+# Chessboard-using-float-clear
-How to make a chessboard (different methods in each branch)
+This a chess board using float and clear (html & css).